SiriDB/siridb-docs/content/users/create_user/_index.md

 	create user 'my-username' set password 'my-password'

 Create a new user.
 This will create a new user without access to SiriDB.
-For more information on how to grant access to a user see `help grant`.
+For more information on how to grant access to a user see [grant access](../../access/grant_access).

 Example: